University of Bath

 Engaging with national discussions regarding the expert by experience viewpoint in training and practice through the GTiCP Expert by Experience Group.

-Developing anti-racist practice and equality, diversity and inclusion (EDI) initiatives
+Anti-racist practice and equity, diversity and inclusion (EDI) initiatives

 Staff